You’ve completed your book. Firstly, well done. That’s a fantastic achievement.

 Unfortunately, I’m afraid the hard work isn’t over just yet.
 So let me help take some of the pain out of the process of getting your book out there.
 Sit down, grab a cup of something and let’s talk about one of the first things your potential readers are going to see… your cover.

-If you want to skip the words and head straight for the cover artwork, just click here.
-Otherwise, here’s a quick run-down of some of the book cover design topics we will cover here:
+Here’s a quick run-down of some of the book cover design topics we will cover here: